yusufsefasezer/YSJSFCommerce/README.md

 # YSJSFCommerce

-A JSF application developed to learn and use JSF, Primefaces, EJB, JPA, Java EE.
+A JSF application developed to learn and use JSF, Primefaces, EJB, JPA, Java/Jakarta EE.

 <div align="center">